The Wedding Engagement Shoot

 Why The Engagement Shoot Is Important For All Wedding Photographers

-It’s all very well getting a booking to shoot someone’s wedding and that can be the hard part for many, but in reality, your work has just begun!
+The engagement shoot is something overlooked by many wedding photographers and I think they are missing a trick!
+It’s all very well getting a booking to shoot someone’s wedding and that can be the hard part for many.
+However, in reality your work has only just begun!

 In fact, in my experience, the complete opposite is more commonplace.

-Many people have only really ever had their photos taken by family or friends in a very relaxed and comfortable environment.
-When you bring a professional photographer into the mix, people tend to cram up thinking that they need to act or pose in a certain way.
+Many people have only really ever had their photos taken by family or friends in a relaxed and comfortable environment.
+When you bring a professional photographer into the mix, people tend to cram up.
+They often that they need to act or pose in a certain way.

-It is your job as a professional, to put them at ease and make the whole experience a fun thing for them instead of a chore.
+It is your job as a professional, to put them at ease.
+Make the whole experience a fun thing for them instead of a chore.
 One way to do this is by organising an engagement shoot for the couple long before the actual wedding day itself if possible.

 This has two main benefits.